OperationSpark/opspark/README.md

 This will list commands and optional flags available to you in the `opspark` npm utility.

 For more personable help, tug on the sleeve of one of your awesome Operation Spark developers teaching your bootcamp, or, contact us via our Slack chat group.
-If you're not a member of our Slack group, please request an invitation via our website at operationspark.org.
+If you're not a member of our Slack group, please request an invitation via our website at <a href="operationspark.org">operationspark.org</a>.

 ## For Teachers and Developers